AJWest22/MS4/README.md

 ## Crispy Forms

-Crispy Forms is used to create the forms and form fields.
-The basic template used for the forms is similar throughout the site, and can be found on the checkout template, and creating an account for example.
-Required fields include asking for a user's: name, email address, phone number, country, postal code, city or town, the user's address, and phone number and card number.
+Crispy Forms is package that allows users to format forms using bootstrap styling.
+To install it type: pip3 install django-crisy-forms into your terminal.
+Crispy Forms is used in this project to create and style the forms and form fields.
+The basic template used for the forms is similar throughout the site, an example can be found on the checkout app when creating an account.
+Required fields on this form include asking for a user's: name, email address, phone number, country, postal code, city or town, the user's address, and phone number and card number.